octo-technology/OpenTezos/docs/explorer/how_to_use_a_block_indexer.md

 1. a raffle smart contract, using a big map
 2. a raffle smart contract, using a map

-The edonet network and the used account are already defined, as described in the Dapp module.
+The edonet network, and the used account are already defined, as described in the Dapp module.
 These commands set up the project:
 ```shell
 $ git clone https://github.com/bepi-octo/raffle-smart-contract.git